 Learn basic HTML formatting you can use to format content in your posts and pages.

-The web, your website, your web pages and even your web content are built and powered by code.
+The web, your web site, your pages and even your web content are all built and driven by code.

-It is inevitable, then, that at some point, you may run into a situation where you will need something done for your business online, for your web site, or in your content that requires having some knowledge of code.
+It is inevitable, then, that sooner or later, you will run into a situation where you will need something done for your business online, for your website, or in your content that will require having knowledge of code.

-HTML is one of the “code” languages used to power the web, web sites, web pages and web content.
+HTML is one of the “code” languages that is used throughout the world wide web, websites, blog pages and web content.

-One of the best things about using WordPress is that you don’t need to know HTML to create and format content in your pages and posts.
-WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and an easy-to-use, built-in web editor that lets you compose and easily format your content just by clicking on a few buttons.
+One of the main benefits of using a WordPress-driven website is that you don’t have to learn HTML to create and format content for your site’s posts.
+WordPress has unique features like “themes”, “plugins” and “widgets” that let you manage your website without having to touch code, and a powerful, built-in content that lets you create and easily format your content just by clicking on a few buttons.

-In this step-by-step tutorial you will learn the basic HTML codes you can use in your WordPress content.
+In this article you will learn the basic HTML codes you should be familiar with in your WordPress content.

-You don’t need to learn HTML to use WordPress, but having a little bit of HTML knowledge is a useful thing as a WordPress user!
+You don’t have to learn HTML to use WordPress, but having a little HTML knowledge can be a handy skill to have as a WordPress user!

-- Using HTML Tags In WordPress – Step-By-Step Tutorial
+- A Practical Guide To HTML For WordPress Dummies – Tutorial

-- What HTML Tags Are Allowed In WordPress Posts And Pages?
+- What HTML Formatting Tags Are OK To Use In WordPress Content?

-- Useful Tips About Using HTML Formatting In WordPress
+- Useful Tips Related To Using HTML In WordPress

-If you are running your own website, having a basic knowledge of HTML can help save you time and money in various ways.
+If you plan to manage your own website, having a basic knowledge of HTML can help you save time and money in a number of different ways.

 Let’s say that:

-- You want to edit your existing content, add formatted text and an image into an area of your sidebar, or direct your visitors to a contact page, opt-in form, etc. If you understand basic HTML, you can do this very quickly and easily without having to pay somebody else to do this for you.
+- You want to make changes to your existing content, add formatted text and an image in an area of your sidebar, or direct visitors to a contact form, newsletter subscription page, etc. If you know basic HTML, you can do this really easily and quickly without having to pay someone else to do this for you.

-- Someone else creates your web content.
-You spot a couple of simple text formatting errors, like a word that should have been made bold, or a hyperlink that is pointing to an incorrect destination.
-Having some basic knowledge of HTML will help you edit and fix simple errors in your blog posts and pages without delay, and without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone creates your web content.
+You spot a couple of simple text formatting errors, like a line of text that should have been made bold, or a hyperlink that has not been added to your text.
+Knowing some basic HTML will help you fix simple things in your posts without delay, and without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.

-- You need to discuss changes on your site with a website developer.
-Knowing basic HTML not only will help you communicate more effectively with web developers and web designers, it can also help you better negotiate projects with web service providers.
+- You need to discuss a project or requirement with a website development team.
+Having some basic knowledge of HTML not only will help you communicate more effectively with web developers and web designers, it can also help prevent you from being taken for a ride by service providers.

-You don’t need to become a code-loving web developer – just have enough knowledge of basic HTML to be a “web-savvy” business owner!
+You don’t need to become a technical web geek – just be familiar enough with basic HTML to be a “web-savvy” business owner!

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …